andresbasilea/Sysyphus/content/Data Engineering/Docker and Kubernetes/Kubernetes.md

 ## Helm

 ### What is helm?
-- De-facto standard for distributing software for Kubernetes
+- De-facto standard for distributing software that's going to run on Kubernetes.
+Many tools are installed to kubernetes via Helm.
 - Combination of:
 	- Package manager
 	- Templating engine